wso2/docs-is/en/docs/learn/configuring-a-read-write-ldap-user-store.md

 "ConnectionPassword" = "admin"
 ```
 Apart from above properties WSO2 Identity Server also supports advanced LDAP configurations.
-Please refer the following topic.
+Please refer to the following topic.

-## Properties used in Read-write LDAP userstore manager
+## Properties used in Read-write LDAP user store manager

 Any of  the following properties can be configured for the `PRIMARY` user store by adding them as follows to
 `<IS-HOME>/repository/conf/deployment.toml`.